top of page

 BIO

-Dr Thorsten Scheiner is a Senior Research Fellow at the Institute for Learning Sciences and Teacher Education at the Australian Catholic University, as well as a Visiting Professor at the Free University of Berlin.
+Dr Thorsten Scheiner is a Visiting Professor at the Free University of Berlin and an Honorary Fellow at the Institute of Learning Sciences and Teacher Education at the Australian Catholic University.

-His research has been recognized through publications in top-tier international journals such as Educational Studies in Mathematics and Teachers and Teaching, as well as invitations as a visiting scholar to internationally renowned research institutions such as Stanford University and the University of California at Berkeley.
-He has received numerous prestigious awards, fellowships, and scholarships, and serves on the editorial boards of leading international journals in the field.
+Scheiner’s research appears in leading international journals, including Educational Studies in Mathematics, the Journal of Mathematics Teacher Education, and ZDM – Mathematics Education.
+His expertise has earned him invitations as a visiting scholar at institutions such as Stanford University and the University of California, Berkeley.
+He has received numerous awards, fellowships, and grants, and he serves on the editorial boards of several top-tier international education journals.

 Dr Thorsten Scheiner